 Why is calligraphy important to Japan?

-Japanese calligraphy is connected to Zen Buddhism and was practiced by everyone from ordinary citizens, Buddhist monks, samurai, and most especially nobleman.
+Japanese calligraphy is connected to Zen Buddhism and was practiced by everyone from ordinary citizens, Buddhist monks, samurai, and most especially noblemen.
 As a matter of fact, calligraphy was the most crucial skill a nobleman had to master.
 The purpose of writing calligraphy is to clear one’s mind and let the characters flow easily yet perfectly.
 As soon as the calligrapher begins to focus or think about what he is doing, he will make mistakes.
 Therefore, the brush strokes display the calligrapher’s state of mind at the time of writing.

 Calligraphy is still important and practiced in modern-day Japan.
 It’s a compulsory class for elementary and junior high school students while it’s an optional subject for high school children.
-Performance calligraphy is a new modern twist to the ancient art form that has become extremely popular with Japanese youth.
-Read more about it here.

 Where did calligraphy start?

 Japanese calligraphy did not start in Japan, as one might automatically assume.
-Instead, it’s origins date back to 2800 BC in China.
+Instead, its origins date back to 2800 BC in China.
 Calligraphy was only introduced to Japan somewhere around 600 AD.
 The Japanese did it the Chinese way with kanji characters up until the Heian period when Japan developed the kana syllabary writing system – and with it, their own styles of calligraphy.

 What is needed for Japanese calligraphy?